tralf-strues/potter-tongue-x86/README.md

 #### 3. Tree text dump

-This is used mostly for translating between languages ().
+This is used mostly for translating between languages that can dump the syntax tree in the same format (e.g. [vssense](https://github.com/vssense)'s [Drevniy-rus-language](https://github.com/vssense/Compiler) and mine share the same format).
+This is still a **work-in-progress**, though.
+It worked flawlessly with the first potter-tongue version, but I haven't yet adapted it to the new one.

 #### 4. Symbol table dump